2021 Chevrolet Silverado 3500HD tows more, gets more tech

-The 2021 Chevrolet Silverado 3500HD gets an increased towing capacity and more available trailering technology spreads to both the 2500 and 3500HD.
+The 2021 Chevrolet Silverado 3500HD gets an increased towing capacity, and more available trailering technology spreads to both the 2500 and 3500HD.

-The Silverado 3500HD boosts max towing capacity 500 pounds to 36,000 pounds on the base Work Truck rear-wheel-drive, dual-rear-wheel models equipped with a 6.6-liter turbodiesel V-8 and 10-speed automatic transmission with a Max Tow package.
+The Silverado 3500HD boosts max towing capacity by 500 pounds to 36,000 pounds.
+That number is achieved by the base Work Truck with rear-wheel-drive, dual-rear-wheels, the 6.6-liter turbodiesel V-8, 10-speed automatic transmission, and Max Tow package.
 Chevy said hardware upgrades to the suspension enabled the increased towing capacity, but that extra 500 pounds seems as significant as a peanut on an elephant's back.
 The elephant can't claim best-in-class towing, unlike the 2021 Silverado 3500HD.

 The 2021 Ram 2500HD tows up to 35,100, but Ford says its elephant, a 2021 Super Duty F-450 with a 6.7-liter diesel V-8 and 10-speed automatic can tow up to 37,000 pounds.
 Is that comparing elephants to elephants?
 Or peanuts to peanuts?
 The F-350 dually diesel tows up to 35,750 pounds, and is the likely source of GM's "best-in-class" claims.
 The difference is a bunch of peanuts.

-Following the lead of the 2021 Chevy Silverado 1500, towing also gets easier with more available trailering technology in the HD, including a camera system that can show vehicles in the blind spots of the trailer, can trigger a jack-knife alert, can show guidelines and expanded visibility when backing a trailer into place.
+Following the lead of the 2021 Chevy Silverado 1500, towing also gets easier with more available trailering technology in the HD, including a camera system that can show vehicles in the blind spots of the trailer, trigger a jack-knife alert, and show guidelines and expanded visibility when backing a trailer into place.
 A cargo bed zoom helps hitch a gooseneck or fifth-wheel trailer.

-The 2021 Silverado 2500HD also comes in four special edition trims based on LT and LTZ trims, and the limited Texas Edition available only in Texas and surrounding states.
+The 2021 Silverado 2500HD also comes in four special-edition trims based on LT and LTZ trims, as well as the limited Texas Edition available only in Texas and surrounding states.

-The Z71 Sport Edition blacks out the grille inserts, skid plates, hood vent, and 18-inch aluminum wheels, and body-color bumpers.
+The Z71 Sport Edition comes with body-color bumpers and blacks out the grille inserts, skid plates, hood vent, and 18-inch aluminum wheels.
 The Z71 Chrome Sport Edition does pretty much the same thing but with chrome and comes with a spray-on bedliner and black running boards.
-Midnight Edition paints the Chrome Sport equipment black.
-The Carhartt Special Edition mixes black and chrome, adds 20-inch aluminum wheels, Carhartt badging, interior trim accents and all-weather floor liners.
+A Midnight Edition paints the Chrome Sport equipment black.
+The Carhartt Special Edition mixes black and chrome, and adds 20-inch aluminum wheels, Carhartt badging, interior trim accents, and all-weather floor liners.

-Higher trims get more standard equipment such as wireless Apple CarPlay and Android Auto on LTZ and High Country.
-Base Work and Custom trucks get a console with storage and available driver assistance features.
+Higher trims get more standard equipment such as wireless Apple CarPlay and Android Auto compatiblity on LTZ and High Country.
+Base Work and Custom trucks get a console with storage and available driver-assistance features.

 The 2021 Silverado 2500 and 3500HD arrive at dealers this fall.